thoughtspot/thoughtspot.github.io/_admin/ts-cloud/intro-embed.md

 The portal includes a playground for developers to learn and explore the Visual Embed SDK components.
 Developers can interact with the embed modules, try integrating ThoughtSpot content in a fictional app, and view results instantly.

-If you want to explore the embed APIs, you can access the Playground from the [ThoughtSpot Developers website](https://developers.thoughtspot.com/){: target="_blank"}.
+If you want to explore the embed APIs, you can access the Playground from the [ThoughtSpot Developers website](https://developers.thoughtspot.com/){:target="_blank"}.

 If you are a ThoughtSpot user, you can access this portal by clicking the **Develop** tab in your ThoughtSpot application instance.
 To access the portal, you need administrator or developer privileges.